Part of the Teaching Your Child Salat series

 Don’t start unless you won’t stop?

 Another sister had just finished telling me how she had discouraged her teenage daughter from wearing the hijab.
 “She asked me to wear it,” she said, “but I didn’t want her to put it on and then take it off again.”
 In my head, I reacted with astonishment.
 Isn’t any step closer to God a good step?
-Why would you discourage this?
+Why discourage this?
 I mentally resolved that I would never do such a thing with my own child or future children.
-Outside my head, I said nothing, still trying to form tentative bonds and understand this woman’s struggles, but having difficulty.
-She had told me several stories of the difficult of raising her children and the backlash from her non-muslim family, and it was obviously a strain on her, so I was sympathetic, but at the same time the side of me which attempted to immediately solve everyone’s problems rared to make suggestions, while the side of me that tries very very hard to get along with people squelched it.
+Outside my head, I said nothing, still trying to form tentative bonds and understand this woman’s struggles.
+I was sympathetic, but the side of me which attempted to immediately solve everyone’s problems rared to make suggestions, while the side of me that tries very very hard to get along with people squelched it.

 I don’t want to pray